 Above all, you should always write with the potential clients in mind.
 Think about why they’re searching for your services, the kinds of questions they have, and what they’re really looking for when they click on a specific practice area.
 By putting their needs first in your content, you can start building trust and helping them get the answers they’re looking for before they ever walk in your door.

 Library Articles provide readers with “evergreen” content—content that is relevant to your business, barely changes over time (so it is always relevant to your readers), or zeroes in on specific aspects of a practice area.
 Library articles should serve as foundational pieces that provide informed and well-developed facts, ideas, or opinions on subjects relevant to your practice areas.
-The tone for these pieces should be professional and educational, and they should provide your reader with detailed, well-researched information.
+The tone of these pieces should be professional and educational, and they should provide your reader with detailed, well-researched information.
 When writing a library article, keep the following things in mind:

 - Is this information useful to your reader?